Where to Stay in Saskatoon- Everything You Need to Know

 Saskatoon is a walkable and bike-friendly city, with reliable transit and easy-to-navigate roads, but having a vehicle can be clutch, especially if you’re venturing beyond the core.
 Rental cars are available from Discovercars.com

 Just remember: our seasons like to keep you on your toes.
 Winters are cold, springs are unpredictable, summers are glorious, and fall brings golden beauty.
+If you’re not sure what that looks like in practice, it helps to check the weather throughout the year before you go.
 Pack in layers, check the forecast often, and don’t forget good walking shoes—you’ll want to explore as much as possible.

 Similar Posts